elastic/rally/README.rst

 Rally
 =====

-Rally is the macrobenchmarking framework for Elasticsearch
+Rally is the macrobenchmarking framework for Elasticsearch.

 What is Rally?
 --------------